KD5VMF/Waveshare-Rover/README.md

 expertise and the latest in AI technology.
 We extend our deepest gratitude to those whose contributions have been instrumental in bringing this project to fruition:

-- **OpenAI's ChatGPT-4**: Provided invaluable insights and assistance in coding, troubleshooting, and understanding complex principles of LiDAR technology and autonomous navigation.
-Its advanced capabilities were central to overcoming the many technical challenges we faced.
+- **ChatGPT-4 by OpenAI**: Our development leveraged the sophisticated capabilities of ChatGPT-4 extensively.
+From generating foundational code to troubleshooting and offering insights into LiDAR technology and autonomous navigation, ChatGPT-4's contributions were indispensable.
+The AI's ability to elucidate complex concepts and provide actionable code snippets was instrumental in surmounting the myriad technical challenges we faced.

 - **Adam Figueroa (KD5VMF) and FigTroniX**: At the helm of FigTroniX, Adam played a key role in the practical aspects of this project.
 His contributions, from hardware assembly to